-In the future, participation in the Biophysics Poster Session will be a requirement (in addition to the Honors Paper) for majors seeking to earn Honors in Biophysics.
+Participation in a Biophysics Poster Session will be a requirement (in addition to the Honors Paper) for majors seeking to earn Honors in Biophysics.

 14. Appendix B: Departmental Honors in Biophysics

 14.1 Eligibility

 Students who have met the requirements for the Biophysics major and who satisfy the following requirements are eligible for departmental honors at graduation: